clunion/shardoverse/README.md

 For logging the standard crate [```log```](https://github.com/rust-lang/log) is used in combination with crate [```flexi_logger```](https://github.com/emabee/flexi_logger) as a backend.

 In the current configuration, detailed logfiles are written into the directory ```log```.
-Additionally, colored error and warning-messages are wirtten to the console,
-using a custom log formatter.
+Additionally, colored error and warning-messages are wirtten to the console, using a custom log formatter.

+The common log-level can also be changed at runtime by setting the environment variable RUST_LANG.

+For the code currently in the work, the log level is set to debug, so only for thet code file(s) there is output at debug-level.

 In the release variant of Shardoverse, only errors and warnings are
 included in the executable, all else are 'compiled out' by cargo options.

 # Debugging
+An introduction to debugging Rust programs can be found here: [`Where We're Going, We Don't Need Println!`](https://www.joshmatthews.net/debugging-workshop/)

 To investigate:
-* ways to debug in this setup
+* more ways to debug in this setup

 # Project structure
-* Very small main.rs with parameter checking and only minimal logic
+* Very small main.rs with parameter checking, initialisation of the logging and only minimal logic
 * nearly everything goes into module-files to make the functions unit-testable
 * for simplicity, we start using a 'central-core' module to bind the parts and layers together
 * integration testing will be set up early (when beginning with the network stuff)